Star Trek: Picard producer says season 2 planning is still in early stages

 Rumours abound second and third season will movie back-to-back

-Forward of its launch this week, new Star Trek sequence Picard has already been renewed for a second season, however government producer Akiva Goldsman has cautioned that season two continues to be within the early planning levels.
+Forward of its launch this week, new Star Trek collection Picard has already been renewed for a second season, however government producer Akiva Goldsman has cautioned that season two remains to be within the early planning phases.

-Although returning star Patrick Stewart has revealed that he was satisfied to enroll to the present by a 35-page ‘bible’ written by showrunner Michael Chabon, and The Hollywood Reporter has instructed that season two might be filmed back-to-back with a (unconfirmed) third season, Goldsman advised HEARALPUBLICIST that there isn’t a masterplan in place charting the way forward for Picard.
+Although returning star Patrick Stewart has revealed that he was satisfied to enroll to the present by a 35-page ‘bible’ written by showrunner Michael Chabon, and The Hollywood Reporter has prompt that season two may very well be filmed back-to-back with a (unconfirmed) third season, Goldsman advised HEARALPUBLICIST that there isn’t a masterplan in place charting the way forward for Picard.

 “There was a lot of us learning from each other, the four of us and Patrick, and Patrick finally feeling something like ‘These are safe and sound hands, fundamentally, [so] let’s all make it up together’, which is what we did from that point on.”